ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks/woocommerce-piraeusbank-payment-gateway/README.txt

 == Description ==
 Adds Piraeus Bank paycenter as a payment Gateway for WooCommerce.
 A contract between you and the Bank must be previously signed.
+It uses the redirect method, and SSL is not required.
 Source code is available at [Github](htps://github.com/ellak-monades-aristeias/Woocommerce-Payment-Gateways-Greek-Banks)

 == Features ==